FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/To-Dos.md

 - [ ] objectives
 - [x] Hide tertiary action button accordingly.
 # Order of features
+- [ ] Add the instance resources for the planes and weapons.
 - [ ] Class based maneuvers and movement
 	- [x] (no good) Parallax layer based maneuvers
 	- [x] (no good) moving the planes between layers